jamesmoriarty/call-graph/README.md

 ## Usage

-Capture the execution you want to graph between `CallGraph.start` and `CallGraph.stop`.
+Capture the execution you want to graph between `CallGraph.trace { }`.

 ```ruby
 class A